crisprVerse/Tutorials/Design_Cross_Reactivity/README.md

 ## Mapping gRNAs across species via `intersect`

-For this strategy we first create a similar `GuideSet` targeting the mouse homolog Kras.
+As a first strategy to find gRNAs that target both species, we first create a similar `GuideSet` targeting the mouse ortholog Kras:

 ``` r
 kras_mouse <- queryTxObject(txdb_mouse,